How To Choose A Gas Powered Air Compressor For Your Service Truck

 These two systems are excellent representations of typical reciprocating and rotary screw air compressor types.
 They demonstrate the notable difference in size and weight and show how rotary screws offer more power despite their compact size.

 If you want to learn more about the difference between rotary screw and recip air compressors, check out these resources:

 Common Gas Engine Types

-You may have noticed Honda engines mentioned a few times in this article and that’s not really a coincidence.
-Honda has become the most ubiquitous supplier of gas engines for air compressors, and they’re everywhere for good reason.
+You may have noticed Honda engines mentioned a few times in this article, and that’s not a coincidence.
+Honda has become the most popular supplier of gas engines for air compressors, and they’re everywhere for a good reason.
 Honda engines are hard-working powerhouses that provide optimal results in trying conditions.